 The new band's debut LP, THE PEANUT BUTTER CONSPIRACY IS SPREADING, was also recorded with Gary Usher at the helm.
 During the sessions Gary called upon musicians such as Glen Campbell and James Burton to help bolster the sound, and the group later disavowed the record for that reason.
 Nevertheless, it stands as a fine relic from the early Flower Power era with strong original compositions by Merrill and Brackett, particularly the memorable "Most Up 'til Now" and the cautionary "Why Did I Get So High?"
 The album scraped the lower reaches of the Billboard Top 200, largely based on word-of-mouth surrounding the band's live shows.
 In the studio the Peanut Butter Conspiracy crafted intricate melodies with adventurous progressions that were by turns dark and optimistic.
 Their blend of male and female voices reminded many of the Mamas and Papas.
 They were at their best when they let Sandi Peanut Butter take center stage, conjuringing up dreamy psychedelic riffs around her soulful vocals.
 (Sandi could sound like Cher one minute and Cass Elliot the next; a very commercial sound for an underground band, but it worked.)

-Please visit our message board! ~ We'd love to hear from you...
+Please visit our Facebook page! ~ We'd love to hear from you...

 This web site is dedicated to the memory of,Barbara Robison